 My name is Major David J. Cote.
 I’m an active-duty Marine Corps officer, an Iraq war veteran and a proud native Mainer.
 Over Memorial Day weekend 2013, I officially created The Summit Project.
-I launched this website and visited Maine to publicly share a vision for a unique project to sustain and honor the memories of our state’s newest war veterans and the faithful spirit of all Mainers — of whom one in seven are veterans, the third-highest ranking in the nation.
+I launched this website and visited Maine to publicly share a vision for a unique project to honor and sustain the memories of our state’s newest war veterans and the faithful spirit of all Mainers — of whom one in seven are veterans, the third-highest ranking in the nation.

-The Summit Project is a living memorial that pays tribute to the fallen service members from Maine who have died in the line of duty since September 11, 2001.
+The Summit Project, a 501c3 service organization, is a living memorial that pays tribute to the fallen service members from Maine who have died in the line of duty since September 11, 2001.
 The mission of The Summit Project is to honor our state’s newest war casualties and the faithful spirit of all Mainers.

 The surviving families of our fallen Maine heroes have made this project viable.
-Not only have they shared the stories of their loved ones’ character, integrity and service, they have also unearthed and donated a special memorial stone that represents their fallen family member.
-We’ve engraved those stones and beginning with Mt.
-Katahdin on Memorial Day 2014, volunteers will hike up and down mountains in Maine carrying these stones in their packs.
+Not only have they shared the stories of their loved ones’ character, integrity and service, they have also unearthed and donated a special memorial stone that uniquely represents their fallen family member.
+We’ve engraved those stones and beginning with Katahdin on Memorial Day 2014, volunteers will hike up and down mountains in Maine carrying these stones in their packs.
 We will carry their stones during the hike, but we will carry their stories for a lifetime — making the Summit Project a living memorial.

 Our tribute hikes will become a symbol of solidarity that recognizes the burden shouldered by our brave Maine service members and their families.
 We will honor the fallen by challenging the living.
 We will live a life worthy of their sacrifice.